AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 > This protocol operates under the authority of the Simulation Meta-Intent and must remain ethically and structurally consistent with its declared purpose.

+> [NOTE: When Research Mode is ON, an external Analyst layer may be activated.
+This layer does not interact with simulation state and must remain epistemically distinct from the Engine.]

 ---

 ## II.
 CORE CONCEPTS